lezagat/photo-display-service/api-docs/put.md

 # Photo Resources

-    POST api/restaurants/photos
+    PUT api/restaurants/photos

 ## Description
-Add photo for a specific restaurant
+Updates a photo for a specific restaurant

 ***